opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

     - Activate the DPI Lock in the cleanup camera parameters, and operate the handles to scale also the camera resolution  (NOT AVAILABLE in OpenToonz).

-    - Move the camera box to modify the cleanup camera E/W and N/S offset.
+    - Move the camera box to modify the cleanup camera X and Y offset.

 .. tip:: **To perform the camera test on a different drawing:**